Mammad3861/Mammad3861/README.md

 - 👋 Hi, I’m Mohammad
 - 👀 I’m interested in Tech and programming
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on don't know
+- 💞️ I don't know what collaborattion I'm looking for
 - 📫 How to reach me: Telegram: t.me/Mohammad3861

 <!---